Type-C work permit

 - Foreign students staying legally in Belgium and enrolled at an educational institution, in order to work outside of school holidays.
 They may work, on the basis of a type-C work permit, up to twenty hours a week outside of school holidays and provided the job is compatible with their studies.
 (Art.
 17.8)

 During the school holidays foreign students do not need a work permit to be allowed to work.

 - The spouse, registered partner or the dependent children (under 18) of a diplomatic or consular official or the spouse or registered partner of the holder of a special residence permit.
-Only nationals of certain countries with which Belgium has signed a reciprocal agreement (Albania, Australia, Bosnia-Herzegovina, Brazil, Canada, Chile, Croatia, Ecuador, India, Macedonia, New Zealand, Peru, the Philippines, Serbia, USA, Turkey and Israel) (Art 17.9).
+Only nationals of certain countries with which Belgium has signed a reciprocal agreement (Albania, Australia, Bosnia-Herzegovina, Brazil, Canada, Chile, Colombia, Croatia, Ecuador, India, Macedonia, Montenegro, New Zealand, Peru, the Philippines, Serbia, USA, Turkey and Israel) (Art 17.9).